The Hopf algebra of odd symmetric functions: The definition of the -Hopf algebra

 \begin{prop} Let $S=\psi_1\psi_2\psi_3$.
-Then with the (co)multiplication and (co)unit already defined and with $S$ as antipode, $\sym$ has the structure of an involutory $\Z$-graded Hopf superalgebra, that is, a Hopf algebra object in the category $\Bbbk\text{-gmod}_{-1}$ with $S^2=1$.
+Then with the (co)multiplication and (co)unit already defined and with $S$ as antipode, $\sym$ has the structure of a non-involutory $\Z$-graded Hopf superalgebra, that is, a Hopf algebra object in the category $\Bbbk\text{-gmod}_{-1}$ with $S^2\neq1$.
 The $\Z$-grading is compatible in the sense that the super-grading is just the mod 2 reduction of the $\Z$-grading.
 We have \end{prop} In the setting of ordinary vector spaces, if a bialgebra admits a Hopf antipode then this antipode is unique.
 The same is true in more general settings including ours; see \cite{Ma}. \begin{proof} Letting $\eta$ be the unit and $\epsilon$ the counit, $(\eta\circ\epsilon)(h_\lambda)=\delta_{\lambda,(0)}$.
-And
+On a single $h_n$,